 As you can see, the leader of the tree has been burned back due to the extreme low temperatures the tree has experienced over the years.
 For more information on cold tolerant Coast Redwoods, see the 'Tale of White Trees 2017' article within this website.

-2018 Update: We received sad news that this tree is scheduled to be removed in spring to make way for a new UNR development.
-The construction project is slated to remove both tree and house.
-Efforts to have this tree relocated in a similar manner like the Cotati Tree were rejected by University staff as being too cost prohibitive.
-We hope that the University would reconsider the removal of Nevada's lone cold tolerant Coast Redwood.
+2018 Update: We received sad news in August that Nevada's lone cold tolerant Coast Redwood was cut down to make way for a new UNR development.
+Efforts to have this tree relocated in a similar manner like the Cotati Tree were rejected by university staff as being too cost prohibitive.
+Fortunately, before the tree was removed, cuttings were taken by local horticulturists to preserve the genetics of this unique little tree.